steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 ### The Tools

-Since I was done messing around, I had one  question: how would I deploy my trained neural network?
+I reached for my neural networking tools.
+My mind was set that this would not just be another experiment, so I had one question to answer first: how would I deploy my trained model?
 Many tutorials sign off at the end of training and leave this part out.

 This being an iOS app, the obvious answer was [CoreML](https://developer.apple.com/documentation/coreml).
 It’s the only way I know of to run predictions on the GPU; last I checked <a title="Wikipedia" href="https://en.wikipedia.org/wiki/CUDA">CUDA</a> was not available on iOS.